sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 1. Go to your **dev** space using the breadcrumbs at the top of the page.

-    As you navigate through the SAP Cloud Platform Trial and dig into more detail the breadcrumbs at the top of the page show you the hierarchy of your navigation.
+    As you navigate through SAP Cloud Platform trial and dig into more detail the breadcrumbs at the top of the page show you the hierarchy of your navigation.
 You can use them to go back to previous steps.

     ![Breadcrumbs](nav-back-breadcrumbs.png)